delingren/walle/remote_control.md

 * to PCB2: `BAT-`, `GND`
 * to MCU: `BAT+`, `GND`, `Rows 1-2`, `Cols 1-8`, `LED2`

-I did bridged a couple of pads on the PCB so that all wires except `BAT+` can go out from the holes in the center.
+I bridged a couple of pads on the PCB so that all wires except `BAT+` can go out from the pads in the center.

 PCB2 contains:
 * Joystick 1, with axes `X1`, `Y1`, and button `J1`